For running HiveCLI, the user should use HiveCLI included in the MR3 release.

 HIVE_CLIENT_HEAPSIZE=1024 USER_PRINCIPAL=hive@HADOOP USER_KEYTAB=/home/hive/hive.keytab

-HIVE_CLIENT_HEAPSIZEspecifies the heap size (in megabytes) for HiveCLI.
+HIVE_CLIENT_HEAPSIZEspecifies the heap size (in MB) for HiveCLI.

 USER_KEYTABspecify the principal and keytab file for the user executing HiveCLI in a secure cluster with Kerberos.

 In order to start a HiveCLI session, execute

 --local # Run jobs with configurations in conf/local/ (default). --cluster # Run jobs with configurations in conf/cluster/. --tpcds # Run jobs with configurations in conf/tpcds/. --hivesrc2 # Choose hive2-mr3 (based on Hive 2.3.6). --hivesrc3 # Choose hive3-mr3 (based on Hive 3.1.2) (default). --hivesrc4 # Choose hive4-mr3 (based on Hive 4.0.0-SNAPSHOT). --amprocess # Run the MR3 DAGAppMaster in LocalProcess mode. --hiveconf <key>=<value> # Add a configuration key/value; may be repeated at the end. <HiveCLI option> # Add a HiveCLI option; may be repeated at the end.